 A range of tracking is carried out by staff in order to assess that pupils are making sufficient progress.
 Summative assessment is used on a day to day basis during lessons to identify areas of weakness and possible interventions that maybe required.
-Formative assessments are carried out at the end of term by each class and the results are analysed to identify any gaps inteaching and learning which are then addressed accordingly.
+Formative assessments are carried out at the end of term by each class and the results are analysed to identify any gaps inteaching and learning which are then addressed accordingly through planned targeted interventions.